rezafouladian/MacintoshPortable/docs/CPUGLU.md

 # CPU GLU

-The CPU GLU was also known as the "Normandy Decoder".
+The CPU GLU was also known as the "Normandy Decoder", "Normandy ASIC", "CPU CAD", and "Coarse Address Decode".

 ## /DTACK Generation